JVerstry/Revoscalepy-code-examples/README.md

 # Revoscalepy Code Examples
 This repository contains the Python version of RevoscaleR code examples provided in the RevoscaleR user guide.
+I am adding them little by little.

 # Prerequisites